GustavePate/gustavepate.github.io/_posts/2013-07-31-android-as-an-ide.md

 with [BusyBox][busy_box] and binaries from [SSHDroid][ssh_droid] allows to access a remote server in a very convenient way.

-Working on the server gives the  power of a real linux developpement environnement and allows to work in a 'Unix as an IDE' way from the tablet.
+Working on the server gives the  power of a real linux developpement environnement and allows to work in a [Unix as an IDE][unix_ide] way from the tablet.

 The last thing that makes it possible to work on a tablet is the bluetooth keyboard without it productivity drops nastily !